 - City Blueprints offers a platform that enhances city-to-city learning, exchange of best practices.
 Cities can learn important practical lessons from other cities that have already implemented best practices.

-- The City Blueprint platform is expanding with at present, 57 cities in 30 different countries.
+- The City Blueprint platform is expanding with at present, 75 cities in 40 different countries.

 More about the City Blueprint

 The overall score, the Blue City Index (BCI) is different per city showing the potential gain of city-to-city learning in Europe and beyond.
-Currently we have assessed nearly 60 cities in 30 countries.
+Currently we have assessed more than 70 cities in 40 countries.

 The City Blueprint methodology is used for: